pietro31700/bagpipes/README.rst

   + A new prior has been introduced:

-    + "hyperbolic" can be used to overpopulate low values and keeping a flat distribution everywhere. "hyperbolic" has a parameter "eta" which select the *knee* of the distribution.
+    + "hyperbolic" can be used to overpopulate low values and keeping a flat distribution elsewhere. "hyperbolic" has a parameter "eta" which select the *knee* of the distribution.
 Above this value the distribution is almost flat, below there are more occurences.

       .. code-block:: python